 Prior to any works being conducted, measurements were taken to provide a baseline for the evaluation of the project’s success within keeping of a solid M&V program.
 This is an important component to evaluate the success of projects and can provide a valuable tool to promote the implementation of future measures.

-Dean Robinson, Environmental Officer, GWMWater noted: It has been a pleasure to work with CarbonetiX.
+Dean Robertson, Environmental Officer, GWMWater noted: It has been a pleasure to work with CarbonetiX.
 They have provided us with practical and innovative energy efficiency solutions for a number of sites throughout our catchment region as a part of an Energy Performance Contract.

 Contact us today to see if an EPC is suitable for you